-To better understand the measure of randomness in the distribution of characters compressed by the LLM, we calculate the frequency of each character in the compressed text and then the entropy of the distribution of compressed characters.
+Given the model's outputted compressed text, this section aims to model the derived information density and it's potential applications.
+To better understand the measure of randomness in the distribution of compressed characters, we calculate the frequency of each character in the compressed text and then the entropy of the distribution of compressed characters.
 Each compressed text was first converted to a byte stream representation before computing the distribution of its characters.
 The character distribution for a given text is given by: